-CHAPTER 27 Legal Issues
+chapter 27 Legal Issues

-We now turn to legal, accounting, and tax issues in risk management.1 Legal risk can be defined as the risk that a contract is not legally enforceable or documented correctly.
-More generally, this is "the risk that a transaction cannot be consummated because of some legal barrier, such as inadequate documentation, a regulatory prohibition on a specific counterparty, and non-enforceability of bilateral and multilateral close-out netting and collateral arrangements in bankruptcy."2 This includes changes in law, mistakes, liabilities of agents, and political risks.
+We now turn to legal issues in risk management.
+Legal risk can be defined as the risk that a contract is not legally enforceable or documented correctly.
+More generally, this is "the risk that a transaction cannot be consummated because of some legal barrier, such as inadequate documentation, a regulatory prohibition on a specific counterparty, and non-enforceability of bilateral and multilateral close-out netting and collateral arrangements in bankruptcy."
+This includes changes in law, mistakes, liabilities of agents, and political risks.

-Legal risk invariably arises when the counterparty lost money on a transaction.
+Legal risk invariably arises when the counterparty lost money on a transaction and is more likely to sue as a result.
 Legal risk is also intimately related to credit risk, as situations of default require enforcement of contracts, which creates legal uncertainty.

 This chapter will focus on legal risk for derivatives, although many of the concepts developed here also apply to legal risks for other financial instruments, such as loans or bonds.
 Section 27.1 briefly reviews the history of legal risks in the derivatives markets.
 Section 27.2 discusses netting, an important feature of swaps that has been developed to control market, credit, and legal risk.
 Section 27.3 summarizes the master netting agreement established by the International Swaps and Derivatives Association (ISDA) in 1992.
-Readers, however, should also read the full text of the agreement.
+Readers, however, should also be familiar with the full text of the agreement.
+Finally, Section 27.4 contains a glossary of useful legal terms.